felipelouza/mm-repair/reordering/Readme.md

 ```bash
 retest.py pc -d /data -b8
 ```
 uses *matrepair* to compute the CSRV representation of the input matrices and splits them into 8 row blocks.
-Then, applies the *PathCover* reordering algorithm to each block, and finally uses gain *matrepair* to computes the grammar compression of the permuted blocks applying the *re32*, *reiv* and *reans* algorithms.
+Then, applies the *PathCover* reordering algorithm to each block, and finally uses again *matrepair* to computes the grammar compression of the permuted blocks applying the *re32*, *reiv* and *reans* algorithms.
 The output are two tables showing the compressed size (absolute and percentage) of the different algorithms.
 Used to generate tables and figures in Section 5.3 of the paper.
-The command `retest.py mwm ...` works as above using the *Maximum Weighted Matching* heuristics instead of *PathCover*.
+If the parameter `pc` is replaced by `mwm`, `lkh`, or `pc+` the reordering is done using the algorithm *Maximum Weighted Matching*, *Lin-Kernighan*, *PathCover+* respectively.

 ---